gultar/tundraos/README.md

 		width:"80%",
 		mount:this.editorWrapper,  //For a simple and more flexible usage, opt for mounting DOM launcher:{                 //elements instead of including an HTML string name:"Editor",
-				opts:{           //The launcher needs a class name, and the opts, or options, are x:this.x,      //The properties that will be passed to the class constructor y:this.y,
+            opts:{                 //The launcher needs a class name, and the opts are x:this.x,          //The properties are passed to the class constructor y:this.y,          //The X and Y properties are used to place the window on screen pathToFile:this.pathToFile,
-					pathToFile:this.pathToFile,
                 content:this.content,
             }
 		},
 		onclose:()=>{           //Don't forget to disable all event listeners and to remove mounted DOM elements this.close()    //otherwise, you may end up with wonky behaviour.
 		}
 })